Visualize Colors

 Figure 3: Two bar charts with custom colors according to R color names.

-Figure 4 shows customizing the color of each bar in a bar chart to highlight a specific bar.
+Figure 4 shows how to customize the color of each bar in a bar chart to highlight a specific bar.
 In this example, highlight the bar with the highest average salary, the administration department.

 fill=c("gray66", "rosybrown3", "gray66", "gray66", "gray66"))